bmehder/bedazzle/articles/03-bedazzlejs-factory-comparison.md.md

-# 3. From Factory Functions to BedazzleJS: A Case for Functional Decorators
+# 3. From Classes and Factory Functions to BedazzleJS: A Case for Functional Decorators

 When you need to create objects with methods and properties in JavaScript, the usual approaches are: